AlibabaCloudDocs/sls/intl.en-US/Developer Guide/API Reference/Logstore related APIs/GetLogstore.md

 |404|LogstoreNotExist|logstore logstoreName does not exist.|The error message returned because the specified Logstore does not exist.|
 |500|InternalServerError|Specified Server Error Message.|The error message returned because an internal server error has occurred.|

-For a list of codes, see [Common error codes](/intl.en-US/Developer Guide/API Reference/Common error codes.md).
+For a list of error codes, see [Common error codes](/intl.en-US/Developer Guide/API Reference/Common error codes.md).